androrama/Logitech-Z407-Remote-Control-Web-App---Windows/README.md

 - **Firewall / VPN:** If your phone can't load the page, check Windows Firewall settings (allow the app).
 If using a **VPN**, enable **"Allow LAN access"** or **"Split Tunneling"** in your VPN settings so devices on your local network can still connect.
 - **Connection Failed:** Make sure no other device is currently controlling the speakers via Bluetooth app.
 - **Icon Error:** If the build fails saying it can't find `icon.ico`, make sure you have `icon.png` in the root folder, or delete it to use the default icon.

+### Connection Troubleshooting Steps
+If the connection keeps failing, please try the following steps in this order:
+1. Disconnect and reconnect the speakers from the power outlet.
+2. Turn Bluetooth off and on again on your computer.
+3. Unpair and re-pair the Z407 device.
+4. Restart your computer.

 ## Credits
 Based on the reverse engineering work by [freundTech](https://github.com/freundTech/logi-z407-reverse-engineering).